Query language

 You can also specify additional reference tables in the query to compute the final response or for additional filtering.
 Only lookup joins are currently supported, i.e. a JOIN execution schema where the master data handler explicitly queries the additional table by key.

 When using multiple JOINs in a query, it would take a lot of time to execute them consecutively.
 Individual JOINs are therefore grouped into sets that can be executed concurrently.
 So when a JOIN group is executed while reading data from the main table, a set of JOIN keys is built for each reference in the group.
-Next, queries to read data from references are sent concurrently and once the data is received, JOIN is executed which generates the resulting rows.
+Next, queries to read data from references are sent concurrently, and, once the data is received, JOIN is executed, forming the resulting rows.
 The complete resulting set of rows is not materialized in memory, but as JOIN is executed, the rows are passed to the next operator (for example, grouping).

 JOIN is executed in a special way when the master table and the reference table share a common key prefix to within a JOIN condition.
 In that case, the ranges for reading the reference table are already known before reading the main table during the coordination phase of the query.
 Therefore, the query to read the reference table is sent immediately after coordination.